Soup’s on! It’s the season to enjoy this Vegetarian Split Pea Soup. Grab your favorite book and come enjoy a big bowl of

 At this conference, I learned that the two most important recipes developed in Canada are butter tarts and carrot pudding.
 It was during this conference that Ms.Baird mentioned that the best pea soup recipe was in this cookbook.

-I have adapted the recipe by reducing the amount of liquid and eliminating the ham bone in order to make this version of a Simple Slow Cooker Vegetarian Green Split Pea Soup recipe.
+I have adapted the recipe by reducing the amount of liquid and eliminating the ham bone in order to make this version.

 This large healthy bowl of comfort food is waiting for you.